Cockle Creek Precinct

 A Planning Proposal is currently on exhibition to amend the Lake Macquarie Local Environmental Plan 2014 (LMLEP 2014) applying to remediated land within the former Pasminco Cockle Creek Smelter site at Boolaroo.

 The Planning Proposal seeks to rezone approximately 20 ha of land to enable specialised retail premises and other commercial uses.
 The proposal also seeks to establish a suitable interface between the proposed business zones and the adjacent residential zone.

 The land is to be rezoned from R2 Low Density Residential, R3 Medium Density Residential and B4 Mixed Use to B7 Business Park and B4 Mixed Use.

 The site includes a large containment cell, covering 20 hectares, which has been created to contain the contaminated materials in accordance with EPA requirements.

 The containment cell and a water treatment plant require regular monitoring and maintenance.
 Other environmental protection areas, such as Munibung Hill, need general maintenance, including controlling vegetation.

-Future land sale proceeds will be used to establish Containment Cell Perpetual Care Fund to go towards the cost of managing the land, including the monitoring, maintenance and repair of the containment cell and other environmental protection infrastructure for the long term.
+Future land sale proceeds will be used to establish the Containment Cell Perpetual Care Fund to go towards the cost of managing the land, including the monitoring, maintenance and repair of the containment cell and other environmental protection infrastructure for the long term.